epam/edp-install/docs/operator-guide/import-strategy-tekton.md

       !!! note
           Make sure to save the access token as there will not be any ability to access it once again.

-      In case you want to create a project access token instead of a personal one, the GitLab Jenkins plugin will be able to accept payloads from webhooks for the project only:
+      In case you want to create a project access token instead of a personal one, take the following steps:

       * Log in to GitLab and navigate to the project.
       * On the **User Settings** menu, select *Access Tokens*.